-Odontopteryx Bird Bone 215mm of long thin walled anatomical construction, an Ulna or Radius wing bone.
+Odontopteryx Bird Bone 215mm of long thin-walled anatomical construction, an Ulna or Radius wing bone.
 The Pelagornithidae birds which are toothless pelagic birds of the Palaeocene and Eocene of Morocco.
-Actually this thin walled bony flying toothless bird, also referred to as the pseudo tooth, bony tooth and so on, had the appearance of teeth in its beak or jaws, giving it a Pterosaur appearance, at first hand when discovering the skeletal remains in the fossil bed.
-The teeth looking structures were in fact a anatomical feature termed Volkmann’s canals, in the simplest terms Volkmann's canals are any small channels within bone that transmit blood vessels.
-These atomic cortical bone structures appear along the outer edge of the birds jaws and were not very strong, Unlike teeth of dentin these arrangements were more adapted to holding soft bodied creatures like cephalopods or fish which enabled the toothless birds to grasp and immediately swallow prey.
+Actually, this thin-walled bony flying toothless bird also referred to as the pseudo tooth, bony tooth and so on, had the appearance of teeth in its beak or jaws, giving it a Pterosaur appearance, at first hand when discovering the skeletal remains in the fossil bed.
+The teeth looking structures were, in fact, an anatomical feature termed Volkmann’s canals, in the simplest terms Volkmann's canals are any small channels within the bone that transmit blood vessels.
+These atomic cortical bone structures appear along the outer edge of the birds' jaws and were not very strong, Unlike teeth of dentin these arrangements were more adapted to holding soft-bodied creatures like cephalopods or fish which enabled the toothless birds to grasp and immediately swallow prey.

 The specimen long bone illustrated shows well the wall of the thinned for flight bone and the medullary cavity, where perhaps the spongey marrow would form, however, this is not yet clear from the fossil remains found to date and may never be positively identified.
 A great example which gives a good opportunity to study closely the pseudo tooth's anatomy.